 What Makes The Grand National So Special?

 The tradition of the Grand National is a huge part of what makes it as special as it is.
 The fact that the race has been around for well over 100 years makes it one of the oldest still going on today.
 More importantly than its age, though, is the fact that all of the memorable moments mentioned above have helped form an unrivaled tradition.
-You just know when you get set to watch the Grand National that you are about to see something special.
+You just know when you get set to watch the Grand National that you are about to see something special, as the Cheltenham Festival.